 WPA2 has been the industry standard since its inception, on March 13, 2006, the Wi-Fi Alliance stated that all future devices with the Wi-Fi trademark had to use WPA2.

 WPA2-PSK (Pre-Shared Key) requires a single password to get on the wireless network.
 It’s generally accepted that a single password to access Wi-Fi is safe but only as much as you trust those using it.
 A major vulnerability comes from the potential damage done when login credentials get placed in the wrong hands.
 That is why this protocol is most often used for a residential or open Wi-Fi network.

 To encrypt a network with WPA2-PSK you provide your router not with an encryption key, but rather with a plain-English passphrase between 8 and 63 characters long.
 Using CCMP, that passphrase, along with the network SSID, is used to generate unique encryption keys for each wireless client.
 And those encryption keys are constantly changed.
 Although WEP also supports passphrases, it does so only as a way to more easily create static keys, which are usually composed of the hex characters 0-9 and A-F.

-WPA2-Enterprise requires a RADIUS server, which handles the task of authenticating network users access.
-The actual authentication process is based on the 802.1X policy and comes in several different systems labelled EAP.
+WPA2-Enterprise requires a RADIUS server, which handles the task of authenticating network user’s access.
+The actual authentication process is based on the 802.1X policy and comes in several different systems labeled EAP.

 There are just a few components that are needed to make WPA2-Enterprise work.
 Realistically, if you already have access points and some spare server space, you possess all the hardware needed to make it happen.

 Because each device is authenticated before it connects, a personal, encrypted tunnel is effectively created between the device and the network.
-The security benefits of a properly configured WPA2-Enterprise grant a near impenetrable network.
-This protocol is most often used by businesses and governments due its heightened security measures.
+The security benefits of a properly configured WPA2-Enterprise grant a near-impenetrable network.
+This protocol is most often used by businesses and governments due to its heightened security measures.